Registration / Re-registration

 CROUS Grants / Refunds

-Applications for financial aid, and in some cases for student housing, are processed by the CROUS in Montpellier after you submit aStudent Financial Aid Application.
+Applications for financial aid, and possibly for student housing, are processed by the CROUS in Montpellier after you submit aStudent Financial Aid Application.
 When you register, you will be asked to provide your financial aid award letter, which specifies your aid level; this document exempts you from paying tuition fees.

 I haven’t received my CROUS notification yet, but I’m registering now.
 What should I do?